Borden Dent

 Borden D. Dent (1938–2000) was an American geographer and cartographer who served as professor emeritus and chairman of the Department of Geography and Anthropology at Georgia State University.
-His textbook, Cartography: Thematic Map Design, is one of the seminal texts in the field, and its sixth edition was reissued in 2009.
+His textbook, Cartography: Thematic Map Design, has been one of the seminal texts in the field.

 Biography

 Born in Arkansas, Dent attended elementary and high school in Maryland.
 He completed a B.A. in Geography at Towson State University before pursuing an M.A. in Geography from the University of California at Berkeley.
 Dent then went on to earn his PhD in Geography from Clark University in Worcester, Massachusetts.

 After completing his education, Dent taught geography and cartography classes at Georgia State University for thirty years.
 During his career, Dent published articles on cartography and geography in leading professional journals, including the Annals of the Association of American Geographers, the American Cartographer, the Cartographic Journal and the Journal of Geography.

 The American Congress on Surveying and Mapping asked Dent in 1981 to contribute the first map commentary ever featured in The American Cartographer.
 Dent's academic publications have been cited 121 times as of April 2009.